Indoor Exercise Activities For Your Dog Part 2

-Giving your dog the right amount of exercise means you'll get to enjoy your home for years to come, without teeth marks!
+Giving your dog the right amount of exercise means you'll get to enjoy your home for years to come – without teeth marks!

 This is another good core exercise for your dogs as they are using their legs to brace and balance as well as tug and pull.
 Make sure you control the game from start to finish.
 First, make them work for the opportunity to play.
 In order to get to play tug ask your dog for a sit/stay and release them after a few moments.
 Their reward for a job well done is the game of tug.

 This game incorporates mental and physical exercise.
 First, put your dog in a sit/stay and start by going out of sight slightly.
 Going around the corner of a wall or door is a good start.
-Release your dog from the stay and call your dogs name only one time.
+Release your dog from the stay and call your dog's name only one time.
 When they get to you, love them up like it was the best thing they ever did.
 As your dog gets faster and faster at finding you, increase the difficulty of your hiding spot.

-5) Puzzle Toys: I absolutely love to get creative with the puzzle toys I give my dogs and you can do the same.
+I absolutely love to get creative with the puzzle toys I give my dogs and you can do the same.
 Puzzle toys are awesome for mental exercise.
 They consist of things that really get your dog's brain working to try to figure out how to get a treat to pop out or dispense.
-You can start off easy with a Kong filled with peanut butter and kibble or better yet the Kong Wobbler will really get them moving as they have to roll and push the toy to get the treats to “fall” out faster.
+You can start off easy with a Kong filled with peanut butter and kibble.
+Or better yet the Kong Wobbler will really get them moving.
+They have to roll and push the toy to get the treats to “fall” out faster.